utily/smoothly-model/README.md

+# DEPRECATED by inclusion in Smoothly

-# PayFunc Model
+## Smoothly Model
-Data model for PayFunc.
+Data model for Smoothly.